Sunjy0827/Columbia_Engineering_Data_Analytics_Project_4/README.md

 </p>

 <p>
 In addition to predicting whether a loan is defaulted or not, the three types of models (logistic, tree, and random) predict the <i> probability </i> of the loan being defaulted or not.
 In fact, the logistic regression uses this estimated probability to predict which one of the 2 categories (default or not) the loan falls.
-In a tree model, the probability of being defaulted for a test data point is the proportion of training data that have a target variable values of 'default' in the leaf in which the test data point falls (https://medium.com/ml-byte-size/how-does-decision-tree-output-predict-proba-12c78634c9d5).
+In a tree model, the probability of being defaulted for a test data point is the proportion of training data that have a target variable values of 'default' in the leaf in which the test data point falls.
 For the probability of not being defaulted, the same principle applies.
 In a random forest model, the probability of a loan being defaulted is calculated by the proportion of trees in the forest that predict the loan will be defaulted (Cite this later).
 </p>

 <p>